-Spend the day acquiring black memorabilia, fine art and crafts from artisans and collectors including slavery artifacts, books, stamps, paintings, prints, dolls, kitchen collectibles, coins, Civil War, political and civil rights memorabilia, jewelry, sports memorabilia and more.
+Spend the day acquiring black memorabilia, fine art and crafts from artisans and collectors including slavery artifacts, books, stamps, dolls, coins, Civil War, political and civil rights memorabilia, jewelry, sports memorabilia, and more.
+Obtain verbal appraisals of black memorabilia for $5/object.
+Negro League baseball players and a Tuskegee Airman will be signing autographs.
 Educational exhibits on view include the Buffalo Soldiers, Dorothy Dandridge and Black Panther Party.
-Obtain verbal appraisals of memorabilia.
-Negro League baseball players and Tuskegee Airme will be signing autographs.
-Meet Malcolm X's daughter, Ilyasah Al-Shabazz.
-The educator and activist will be present to sign her books X: A Novel, Growing Up X, and Malcolm Little: The Boy Who Grew Up to Become Malcolm X.

 This program is free with the purchase of museum admission or museum membership.
 You may purchase tickets at the door.

 $6 - Children 7-17, Students with ID, Seniors

 Free - Museum Members, Children 6 and Under, Maryland Public School Teacher.

 $7.00 validated parking is available across the street at the Old Bay PMI Garage at 815 E. Pratt Street (on the corner of Pratt and President Streets).
 Bring your ticket to the museum’s front information desk to have it validated.
 Free on-street parking and metered parking is also available throughout the Harbor East and Little Italy neighborhoods.